basecom/FixturesPlugin/UPGRADE.md

 ```

 ### Vendor Fixtures (Impact: Low)
-In Version 2 fixtures within the `vendor` folder run aswell, as project-specific fixtures.
-This behaviour has changed
-in V3.
-Now only direct fixtures will be executed (that are no within the `vendor` folder).
+In version 2, fixtures within the `vendor` folder were executed alongside project-specific fixtures.
+This behavior has changed in V3.
+Now, only direct fixtures (those not within the `vendor` folder) will be executed.

-Every fixture command now supports an additional flag `--vendor` to load vendor fixtures aswell:
+Every fixture command now supports an additional flag `--vendor` to include vendor fixtures:
 ```shell
 bin/console fixture:load --vendor
 bin/console fixture:load:single --vendor MyFixture